 Cal was used primarily for repetitive tasks like stirring.
 Here both Cal and Virginia Ann

-Virginia Ann working dough to create a ravioli like dish.
+Virginia Ann working dough to create a flat piece to make ravioli.

 Virginia Ann putting her bread-making experience to use while kneading dough.

-Our salad - tomato and lettuce with fresh mint.
+Our salad - tomato, peppers, and lettuce with fresh mint.

 This dish is Mercimek Köftesi, a traditional Turkish appetizer made from red lentils,